 Our Project Team was lead by SHEPHERD Senior Asset Engineer and RPEQ Chris Egbars and consisted of SHEPHERD Partner and RPEQ Stephen Hegedus, Senior Asset Engineer Nabin Shrestha, Asset Management and GIS Specialist Craig Smit and Consultant Engineer Ian Clarke.

 Reconstruct asset registers in new Tech 1 hierarchy format using available information including incomplete Tech 1 registers, as constructed plans, existing GIS, staff knowledge and outputs from field inspections of above ground facilities.
 Also, capture condition ratings and operational status of assets at these facilities.

 Challenges included many facility inspection sites spread throughout ten (10) towns, ongoing asset hierarchy and asset description refinements, and identifying below ground assets at facilities.

-Complete field inspections of approximately 5,100 water and sewerage assets comprising bores, pumps stations, reservoirs and treatment plants at nine (10) towns and communities – Blackbutt, Boondoomba Dam, Kingaroy, Kumbia, Murgon, Nanango, Proston, Wooroolin and Yallakool.
+Complete field inspections of approximately 5,100 water and sewerage assets comprising bores, pumps stations, reservoirs and treatment plants at ten (10) towns and communities – Blackbutt, Boondoomba Dam, Kingaroy, Kumbia, Murgon, Nanango, Proston, Wooroolin and Yallakool.